brandur/sorg/content/drafts/canonical-log-lines.md

 #### Example: TLS Deprecation

+!fig src="/assets/canonical-log-lines/tls-requests-by-merchant.png" caption="Splunk dashboard for requests from a merchant by TLS version."

 One project that I'm working on right now is helping Stripe merchants who are using old versions of TLS (i.e 1.0 and 1.1) [upgrade their integrations][upgrading-tls] before hitting blackout deadlines.
 Using canonical